clikrmarketing/Oowloo-v0/src/content/homepage/-index.md

 services:
   enable: true
   # Content for the feature highlights are in sections/services.md

 button:
   enable: true
   label: "Book a Demo"
   link: "/book-demo"
+faq:
+  enable: true
+  # Content for the FAQ are in sections/faq.md
 ---